 Considering these powerful effects of reward on attention, a natural extension of the topic would be whether reward has similar effects on processes related to attention such as working memory.
 It is recognized that working memory shares common resources and is extensively involved with attention (Chun, 2011; Kyonaga & Egner, 2012; Chun & Turk-Browne, 2007).
 A particularly relevant function of attention includes selecting or prioritizing what information is maintained in working memory (Oberauer, 2019).
 Thus, the automatic biasing of attention towards rewarded stimuli may enhance memory of those items at the cost of reduced attention and memory capacity for unrewarded stimuli.

 To this end, a number of studies have investigated whether reward influences visual working memory.
 In a study by Gong and Li (2014), participants completed a value-training procedure based on the visual search task used by Anderson et al., (2011).
 This was followed by a change blindness task that required participants to identify whether the orientation of one of eight uniquely colored lines in a visual search display changed in orientation after a 1000 – 2500 ms retention interval.
 Participants showed enhanced detection sensitivity, measured in d’, towards lines rendered in a high-value color compared to low-value colors or colors without value, but only after they completed the value-training procedure.
 To further illustrate that VDAC enhances memory capacity rather than just biasing spatial attention, the author conducted a follow up study where all lines in the search display were of the same color (i.e., all lines rendered in the high-value color, low-value color, or a no-value).
 In such a display, participant cannot simply direct their attention towards the single high-value item, since all items are the same color.
 Yet, participants still showed superior memory for high-value-colored displays over low-value and no-value displays.
-This provides strong evidence that reward may enhance memory in ways that cannot simply be accounted for by shifts in spatial attention.
+This result provides evidence that reward may enhance memory in ways that cannot simply be accounted for by shifts in spatial attention.

 Aside from memory enhancement, another study by Infanti, Hickey and Turatto (2015) revealed how reward may also have memory interference effects.
 In a similar memory task to Gong and Li (2014), participants were shown an array of eight circles, each with a horizontally or vertically oriented line.
 One circle, a colored singleton, could be presented in a high-, low- or no-value color learned from the training procedure of Anderson (2011).
 Participants then had to identify the orientation of the line in the probed location following a 50 or 800ms retention interval.
-The key measurement was whether the probe’s proximity to the color singleton would reduce in accuracy.
+The key assessment was whether the probe’s proximity to the color singleton would reduce accuracy.
 The authors found that interference was modulated by both the distance between the target and singleton, and the singleton’s color.
 Specifically, interference was present when the target was adjacent to the color singleton, but not when the target was one or more spaces away from the singleton.
 Furthermore, this interference effect was greater for high-value singletons compared to low-value and no-value singletons.
 Together, these studies demonstrate how reward can modulate attentional priority of stimuli in ways that lead to enhanced working memory of rewarded items at the cost of memory for other unrewarded items.